 Looking for ideas for your financial wellness program?
 You could host a monthly lunch and learn or Q&A session on different financial topics, bring a financial advisor or professional into the office for a seminar or workshop, or compile resources to distribute to your employees, such as educational pamphlets or online courses they can take in financial wellness.

-The labor market is competitive, and if you want to attract and retain top-talent long term, you need to be able to align with their preferences.
+The labor market is competitive, and if you want to attract and retain top-talent long term, you need to align with their preferences.
 This means offering the perks and benefits they really care about.
 In fact, an AICPA survey found American workers favor better workplace benefits over pay raises 4:1.
 So, by identifying what those wants and needs are when it comes to benefits and perks, then delivering on them, you can remain competitive and keep your employees.

 For example, just one of these in-demand perks for modern professionals is the ability to work remotely because it allows for more freedom, flexibility, and a better work/life balance.
 Research has found that those who work remotely at least once per month are 24% more likely to be happy and productive in their roles than those who don’t, and remote workers say they're likely to stay in their current job for the next 5 years 13% more than on-site workers.
 So, offering remote work policies as an employee perk can help you keep top talent satisfied, productive, and loyal to your company long-term.